Health Lifestyle

 Food and Blood Pressure

-Fortunately, there’s another way to treat hypertension aside from the drugs that come with unpleasant side effects: food.
+Fortunately, there’s another way to treat hypertension that doesn’t bring unpleasant side effects: food.

-Probably the most popular diet prescribed for cardiac health is the DASH diet (DASH stands for Dietary Approaches to Stop Hypertension).
-It features vegetables, fruits, legumes, nuts, and whole grains, and limits foods that are high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils (coconut, palm kernel, and palm oils) as well as sugar-sweetened beverages, sweets, and high sodium foods.
+The best known diet prescribed for cardiac health is the DASH diet (don’t worry: it doesn’t make you run sprints between bites — DASH stands for Dietary Approaches to Stop Hypertension).
+It features vegetables, fruits, legumes, nuts, and whole grains, and limits foods high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils (coconut, palm kernel, and palm oils), as well as sugar-sweetened beverages, sweets, and high-sodium foods.

-According to US News & World Report, in 2022 the DASH diet came in third for heart-healthy diets — trailing a tie between the Mediterranean Diet and the Ornish Diet (which is mostly plant-based).
-Interestingly enough, all three of these approaches feature a plant-forward approach.
+Another diet often recommended for high blood pressure is the MIND Diet (which just might win the “acronym stretching it” contest, if ever there was one — MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay).
+The MIND diet is a Mediterranean-DASH mashup that includes foods common to both that are proven to benefit brain health and combat cognitive decline.
+In 2025, U.S. News & World Report ranked the vegan diet and the Ornish Diet (which is mostly plant-based) as highly effective for treating hypertension.
+Interestingly enough, all of these approaches feature a plant-forward approach.
 And of all the benefits of a plant-rich diet, its ability to lower blood pressure is one of the most studied.
-So let’s look at why a plant-based diet is one of the best diets for controlling blood pressure.
-And identify some of the best plant-based foods that have been found to naturally help lower blood pressure.
+So let’s look at why a plant-based diet can help control blood pressure, and identify some of the best plant-based foods that naturally lower blood pressure.

 Plant-Based Diets and Hypertension

-Joel Fuhrman, MD, has also put a plant-based diet to the test for reducing high blood pressure.
+Joel Fuhrman, MD, also tested a plant-based diet to see whether it could lower high blood pressure.
 Seventy-five obese patients were asked to follow a Nutrient-Dense, Plant-Rich (NDPR) diet that allowed small amounts of animal products (fewer than 5% of total calories).
-After one year, those who complied with the protocol saw an average reduction of systolic blood pressure (the top number) of almost 30 mm Hg (milligrams of mercury, the unit of measure for blood pressure).
+After one year, those who complied with the protocol saw an average reduction in systolic blood pressure (the top number) of nearly 30 mm Hg (millimeters of mercury, a unit used to measure pressure, including blood pressure and barometric pressure).

-Analysis of data from the Adventist Health Study II, a look at the eating and lifestyle habits of a large cohort of Seventh-Day Adventists, found that vegans had 37% the risk of high blood pressure compared to omnivores, even when accounting for differences in body mass index.
-And a 2019 review article identifies dozens of studies correlating a vegetarian or vegan diet with lower blood pressure.
+Analysis of data from a large cohort of Seventh-day Adventists found that vegans had 37% the risk of high blood pressure compared to omnivores, even when adjusting for other variables.
+A 2019 review article identifies dozens of studies correlating a vegetarian or vegan diet with lower blood pressure.

-While there’s a good deal of evidence that a whole foods, plant-based diet can significantly reduce the risk of hypertension, based on epidemiological and population cohort studies, some of the best evidence comes from biological mechanisms that connect food to blood pressure.
-Next, we’re going to take a look at some of the elements in food that are known to positively impact blood pressure.
+So there’s a lot of evidence that a whole food, plant-based diet can significantly reduce the risk of hypertension.
+How might it achieve that feat?
+Let’s now turn to some of the biological mechanisms that connect food to blood pressure.

 Nitrates and Blood Pressure